A 5-foot feminist dynamo with a soft heart and strong stomach who is passionate about making a difference in people’s lives.

 Linda believes health care, like education and decent work, is a human right.
 She embodies the CFNU motto “Where knowledge meets know-how.”

-She has served for the last two years on the ONA provincial Board of Directors as the Region 4 Representative before being acclaimed in 2022 as First Vice-President.
+Angela proudly served for five years on the ONA provincial Board of Directors as the Region 4 Representative before being acclaimed in 2022 as First Vice-President.

-Preocanin has been a member of the CFNU National Executive Board since 2022 and was acclaimed as Secretary-Treasurer for the CFNU at the Biennial Convention in June 2023.
-She will continue in her role with ONA concurrently.
+Angela has been a member of the CFNU National Executive Board since 2022, and is currently in her second term as Secretary-Treasurer for the CFNU.

-Preocanin has worked in thoracic surgery, head and neck, urgent care and home hemodialysis.
+In nursing, Angela has worked in thoracic surgery, head and neck, urgent care and home hemodialysis.
+Currently, she is working in Day Surgery Unit.

-She is also passionate about fighting for a workplace free of violence, and to that end has served as the Joint Health & Safety Committee worker co-chair.
+Angela is passionate about fighting for a workplace free of violence, motivating her to join the Joint Health & Safety Committee as a worker co-chair.

 “I’ve had the unique opportunity to truly understand the challenges our members face as they try to provide quality care under difficult conditions,” she says.